 To ensure that the Wigmore Group Neighbourhood Development Plan promotes sustainable development for this and future generations by protecting key environmental assets (including greenspaces, landscapes, wildlife habitats, heritage assets and their settings and the Wigmore Conservation Area), conserving and safeguarding essential natural resources (e.g. water supplies including boreholes) and taking account of constraints (e.g. flooding)

-PROTECTING AND ENHANCING LOCAL LANDSCAPE CHARACTER
+CONSERVING AND ENHANCING THE NATURAL ENVIRONMENT AND LOCAL LANDSCAPE CHARACTER

-So as to ensure fully that the historic landscape settings of the Wigmore Group villages are maintained and developed sustainably for future generations, ensure that:
+The historic landscape settings and natural environment of the Wigmore Group villages should be conserved and enhanced for future generations.